 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy's financial systems.
-In particular the checks carried out in the current period included bank reconciliations, trip income, staff expenses, fixed assets, VAT, pupil files and compliance.
+In particular the checks carried out in the current period included payroll inclusive of policy and processes.